Perfect presentation ,slight stagger between both hooves and nose..

 As one of my rules I try not to interfere with the foaling process unless I see something is not going the way it should.
 Several things can go wrong in foaling Miniature horse's.

-Indications of Disease
+Indications of Disease or problem with foal

 A healthy foal is bright, alert, and full of energy.
 It will nurse at least once every hour.
 It is curious of its surroundings and between nursing and playing, will sleep soundly .